Richie Palacios Preview, Player Props: Cardinals vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets pitching staff led the league last season with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Mets had a collective 9.8 K/9 last season, the first-best in MLB.

-- The Mets will send Senga (9-6) to the mound for his 23rd start of the season as he tries for his 10th victory.
-He is 9-6 with a 3.30 ERA and 149 strikeouts through 122 2/3 innings pitched.
+- Carrasco gets the start for the Mets, his 19th of the season.
+He is 3-6 with a 6.40 ERA and 62 strikeouts through 84 1/3 innings pitched.

-- His most recent appearance was on Sunday against the Atlanta Braves, when the right-hander tossed six innings, surrendering three earned runs while giving up four hits.
+- The righty's most recent time out came on Monday against the Pittsburgh Pirates, when he went three innings, surrendering two earned runs while allowing four hits.

+- The 36-year-old has a 6.40 ERA and 6.6 strikeouts per nine innings in 18 games this season, while giving up a batting average of .293 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.